 This is where your passion comes to play.
 For people who love to write, writing is not something painful, not having the chance to write is painful.

-Thus, what you can do is to define the meaning that you give your task in a different way.
+Thus, what you can do is reframe the meaning that you give your task in a different way.

 For instance, most people think that working is boring and something that they don’t want to do.
-Work equals pain.
+To them, work equals pain.

-And you can change the meaning.
+And you can change the meaning by reframing it.
 Working doesn’t need to be something painful.
 It can be something pleasurable.